Knox Sutterfield, Music Director

 An active choral performer, Knox has sung under Masaaki Suzuki, Helmuth Rilling, David Hill, Nicholas McGegan, Simon Carrington, and Erwin Ortner and with many orchestras, including the New York Philharmonic, Boston Pops, Yale Philharmonia, Juilliard415, New Haven Symphony Orchestra, and Greenville Symphony (SC).

-Knox holds a Master of Music in Choral Conducting from Yale University—where he studied conducting with Marguerite Brooks, Jeffrey Douma, David Hill, and Massaki Suzuki and voice with Judith Malafronte—and a Bachelor of Music, summa cum laude, from Furman University—where he studied conducting with Hugh Floyd and Edvard Tchivzhel and voice with Trudy Fuller and Jill Feldman.
-Knox is an Academic and Career Advisor at Parsons School of Design in Manhattan.
+Knox holds a Master of Music in Choral Conducting from Yale University and a Bachelor of Music, summa cum laude, from Furman University.
+Knox is an Academic and Career Advisor at Mannes School of Music in Manhattan.